THE HUMAN QUEST FOR BRIGHTER COLORS

 Tint - color + white (lightness)

 While I am debunking obsolete concepts from color science, a final one for this essay.
 Among the most frequently asked question I heard during my career as paint manufacturer was: How do you define “warm” and “cool” colors?

-Both artistic and scientific literature are littered with color systems based on a limited palette of colors.
-Based on a full spectrum array, the easiest answer is the oldest.
+The easiest answer is the among the oldest.
 Sir Issac Newton established two primary hues: blue and yellow.
 When looking at a color, if you see more blue, the color is considered “cool” and if you see more yellow the color is “warm.”

 Color vision is a result of human eyes’ capacity to receive frequencies in a narrow range of the electromagnetic spectrum - a stream of mass-less photons traveling at the speed of light.
 Photons are particles of light.
 A photon’s energy can be measured by its wavelength and frequency.
 The higher a photon’s frequency, the higher its energy load and the shorter its wavelength.

 When a photon stream enters into denser transparent media such as moving through air into oil, the stream slows down causing the wavelength to bend (refract).
 Wavelength is measured in meters (nm - nanometers).
 A wavelength's speed changes but its color frequency does not change.
 Throw a red brick into a pool and the brick is still the same color.
 Frequency determines the color.
 Frequency is measured in hertz — 1 cycle per second.
 At color frequencies about 400 THz (Terahertz = 1,000,000,000,000 cycles per second) humans maybe can just see a dull red.
 The human visual spectrum extends from colors in the longer wave red hue to 700 THz, the edge of Ultraviolet short wave radiation.
 At the edge of human vision is luminescence.